 If you haven’t cleaned in a while, you might find that there is some residue stuck to the pads.
 In this case, it can help to use a soft-bristled brush, like a toothbrush.
 This will loosen the dirt up.

 Cleaning Leather Headphone Pads

-When you have leather headphone pads, you’ll need to use a slightly different procedure.
+You’ll need to use a slightly different procedure when you have leather headphone pads.
 This ensures that you don’t accidentally damage your equipment.
-Here is how to clean your leather headphone pads:
+Here is how to clean leather headphone pads:

 - Remove the headphone pads.
 Sometimes, you will be able to remove the pads from your headphones.
 But this won’t be possible in all models.

 - Mix detergent and warm water in a bowl.
 Use a mild detergent.
 Before you apply it to the whole pad, you should check that it won’t do any damage.
 Dip a Q-tip into the bowl and rub a small amount of the cleaning solution onto the pad.
 Then, wipe it away with a towel.
 See if the area has become discolored.
 Check that there isn’t any color on the end of the Q-Tip.
 As you are only using mild cleaning soap, there shouldn’t be any problems.